Takikoi/GEMINISE_AGDT/README.md

 # GEMINISE IK Solver
 This is an Inverse Kinematic solver for robotic arm system in Unity.
+The algorithm is converted from LM Chan's solution specifically.
+(See Peter Corke's docs for further details.)

 Credit: [Peter Corke's Manipulator Differential Kinematics Tutorials](https://github.com/jhavl/dkt.git)